Hire The Law Firm That Keeps

 • In an auto fraud case, we pursue the dealer for misrepresentation or omission.

-• In a lemon law case, we go after the manufacturer for breach of warranty.
+• In a lemon law case, we go after the manufacturer for breach of warranty, and clients may be entitled to maximum compensation, including a full refund, replacement, or cash settlement.

 Each law has different steps, timelines, and potential outcomes.